esa/nanosat-mo-framework/README.md

 export NMF_HOME=path_to_repository
 ```

-3. Run in the root directory:
+3. Compile the NMF using:
 ```bash
 mvn install
 ```